rohit12crj/Study-Notes/Kubernetes/notes.md

 - https://www.youtube.com/playlist?list=PLdpzxOOAlwvIrFBI1farpLS_OSUBXJMLX --> Troubleshooting k8s --> Abhishek

 ---
+✅ what all resources in k8s appear as pods ?

+---
 ✅ if someone has done wrongful deploymnet in eks . how will u rollback it
 - seperate procedure for rolling deployment & blue green deploymnet